Mechanisms of Capillary Exchange

 - Bulk flow of fluid and electrolytes occurs through "pores" and intercellular clefts (d,e,f in above figure)

 - This mechanism of exchange is particularly important in renal glomerular capillaries; however, it occurs to variable extent in nearly all tissues.

 - Bulk flow follows Poiseuilles equation for hydrodynamic flow.
 Therefore, changes in pressure driving forces (either hydrostatic or osmotic) and in the size of "pores" or intercellular clefts will alter exchange.
 Contraction of capillary endothelial cells by substances such as histamine and bradykinin increases intercellular pore size and greatly augments fluid and electrolyte movement by increasing the capillary filtration constant.

-- There is some evidence that vesicles can fuse together creating pores across endothelial cells (c in preceding figure).
+- There is some evidence that vesicles can fuse together creating pores across endothelial cells (c in above figure).

-- Vesicular transport is involved in the translocation of macromolecules across capillary endothelium (b in preceding figure).
+- Vesicular transport is involved in the translocation of macromolecules across capillary endothelium (b in above figure).